Quickscribe Services Ltd.

 Child Employment

 Young people working in British Columbia will benefit from recent changes in employment standards meant to bring the province in line with international standards for children's work.
 On 15 October 2021, the BC government implemented revisions to BC employment standards in line with recommendations contained in the BCLI's 2018 Report on the Employment Standards Act.
 The amended legislation that took effect across the province last Friday will ensure that children and young workers are better protected, while also allowing regulators to determine which jobs and occupations are suitable for people under 16.
 Previously, B.C. had been the only province that permitted children as young as 12 to be employed in virtually any type of job with parental consent.
 The amendments that came into force are consistent with the recommendations made in our 2018 report.
-Our report recommended reforms such as: Read the full article published by the British Columbia Law Institute.
+Read the full article published by the British Columbia Law Institute.

 COVID-19 Vaccination Policies and Records of Employment: